STORM-IRIT/Radium-Engine/model.md

 Each Component is related to a *System*.
 The Engine loads several Systems (statically or from a plugin) and they keep the Components of all Entities in the scene updated.

+For example, an Entity may have a Physics Component (which represent its collision shape), and the engine's corresponding Physics System will update its position according to the physics engine's result.

+Each System has an `update(float dt)` method which should update each Component's data accordingly (ideally each in its own thread).

+### Drawables and the renderer

+Each Component may have some *Drawables* which are (usually) OpenGL objects.
+When a Component has changed it needs to tell its drawables to update their internal data (such as OpenGL VBOs).

+The Drawables are drawn by the *Renderer* which lives in a separated thread.
+Each frame it grabs all the drawables (which should be double-buffered in case we are mid-VBO update) and calls `draw()` on them.

+(TODO : a nice class schema).